Kobi-Blade/UE_Modding/Misc/BlenderImportModels.md

 <hr>

 ## Import unscaled
-When working with Skeletal meshes, it's important to import unscaled and export scaled down to `0.01`. <br>
+When working with skeletal meshes, it's important to import unscaled and export scaled down to `0.01`. <br>
 Why?
 Because it breaks some skeletal bones on import to UE4/5.

 ![](/Media/ImportModels/ImportUnscaled.png)

-It's used for skeletal mesh (character) modding, which is covered in [Changing SkeletalMesh](./IntermediateModding/ChangingSK.md) guide.<br>
+It's used for skeletal mesh (character) modding, which is covered in [Changing SkeletalMesh](/IntermediateModding/ChangingSK.md) guide.<br>
 So if you're just importing for non-modding purposes, import however you want.